ton-community/ton-docs/docs/develop/smart-contracts/README.md

 - **Is TVM compatible with EVM?**

-   TVM cannot be compatible with the Ethereum Virtual Machine (EVM) because the TON has a different modern architecture (TON asynchronous, Ethereum synchronous).
+   TVM cannot be compatible with Ethereum Virtual Machine (EVM) because TON has a different modern architecture.
+(TON is asynchronous, Ethereum is synchronous.)

    [Read more](https://telegra.ph/Its-time-to-try-something-new-Asynchronous-smart-contracts-03-25).

 - **Is it possible to write on Solidity for TON?**

-   No, you can't write on Solidity for TON.
+   No, you cannot write on Solidity for TON.

-   But if you add asynchronous messages to Solidity syntax and the ability to interact with data at a low level, then you get FunC.
-FunC has a familiar syntax similar to most modern programming languages and is designed specifically for TON.
+   But if you add asynchronous messages to the Solidity syntax and the ability to interact with data at a low level, then you get FunC.
+FunC features a syntax that is common to most modern programming languages and is designed specifically for TON.